Here are a few definitions to help you understand the secondary market for structured settlements.

 An individual who receives tax-free payments under a structured settlement.

-Any sale by a payee of his or her rights to future structured settlement payments in exchange for money or other consideration.
+Any sale or pledge by a payee of his or her rights to future structured settlement payments in exchange for money or other consideration.

 The company or person who acquires structured settlement payment rights through a transfer or sale.